Adrenocorticotropic Hormone (ACTH) 80 IU, Injection, 10mL

 PPID in older horses is obviously a major health concern for horse owners; as a result, veterinarians and equine researchers have made vigorous efforts to understand, diagnose and treat this disorder.
 While PPID is recognized to be a different form of pituitary-dependent hyperadrenocorticism than is seen in canine or human patients, relatively little is known about the pathophysiology and natural progression of the disease.2 Presently, any diagnosis is best supported by clinical signs and endocrinologics tests.

 When used for diagnostic purposes, it is unlikely that increases in serum cortisol levels induced by ACTH produce significant untoward effects on conditions where increased cortisol levels are contraindicated (such as systemic fungal infections, osteoporosis, peptic ulcer disease).
-Prolonged use of ACTH may result in fluid and electrolyte disturbances and other side effects.4 If using on a chronic basis, refer to the human literature for an extensive listing of potential adverse reactions.4,5
+Prolonged use of ACTH may result in fluid and electrolyte disturbances and other side effects.4 If using on a chronic basis, refer to the human literature for an extensive listing of potential adverse reactions.5

 Where to buy Adrenocorticotropic Hormone

 Adrenocorticotropic hormone (ACTH) is available in the U.S. through several pharmaceutical manufacturers and through veterinary custom compounding companies.
-Adrenocorticotropic Hormone IM 80 IU injectable by NexGen Pharmaceuticals is a superior ACTH formulation that performs equally well for both diagnostic and therapeutic applications.

 FOR RX ONLY: A valid prescription from a licensed veterinarian is required for dispensing this medication.